himorithm/spring-configuration-server-demo/README.md

 2) Export public key
 3) Add public key to your gitHub account using setting --> ssh keys [GitHub setup ssh Keys](https://github.com/settings/keys)
 4) Add private key to server's application.yml --> privateKey property
+5) Server also creates local directory D:\config_data to clone demo configuration repo.
+You can change the path in application.yml --> basedir.

 Configuration servers search properties using searchPaths properties.
 This enables client to load properties using application name & enviroment name ( using profile)